wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

 # Deploy the Micro Integrator on Kubernetes using Helm resources

-Follow the instructions given below to deploy the Micro Integrator on Kubernetes (K8s) using Helm resources.
+Follow the instructions below to deploy the Micro Integrator on Kubernetes (K8s) using Helm resources.

 ## Before you begin